caranatar/tracerz/README.md

 ## Library concepts
 See @galaxykate's [tracery repo](https://github.com/galaxykate/tracery/tree/tracery2#library-concepts) for a description of language concepts.
-One important note is that tracerz does not currently support the concept stacks for rulesets.
+One important note is that tracerz does not currently support the concept of stacks for rulesets.
 Only the input grammar's definitions and the latest runtime definition are tracked.

 ## Building API docs